dodaucy/auWin/README.md

 ## Usecases

 - Does you find it annoying that an important window moves into the background when you're working?
-Just [set it on top](#set-on-top "Set on top")!
+Just [enable always on top](#enable-always-on-top "Enable always on top")!

 - Does this window also block the view of the window behind it?
 Just [set the transparency](#set-transparency "Set transparency")!